lindazha0/CS130_PintOS_Projects/README.md

 The course project for ShanghaiTech CS130 Operating System (based on Staford pintOS).

 ## Documents
 For Stanford official website, please refer to [link](https://web.stanford.edu/~ouster/cgi-bin/cs140-spring20/pintos/pintos_1.html).
 For our developing documents, please refer to `/docs` directory.
+To run the project, please make sure you set up the environment properly.